 His doctor immediately scheduled an MRI and off he went.
 What came next… was our worst nightmare.

-After the MRI was done, 30 minutes later, a phone call is received.
+After the MRI was done a phone call was received 30-minutes later.
 “You need to go to the hospital immediately.
 I’ve called and they’re expecting you to arrive”.
 He immediately calls me, crying, telling me the news.

 “They said it could be Lymphoma”